 AstroCamp offers many fun, exciting, and educational physical science classes that allow students to explore science in an engaging and hands-on way.
-These classes are an excellent accompaniment to the recent national focus on teaching science, technology, engineering, and math (STEM) in our schools.
+These daytime classes are an excellent accompaniment to the recent national focus on teaching science, technology, engineering, and math (STEM) in our schools.
 Check out the descriptions of our great classes below.
+For additional information such as the duration of each class please review the Planning Packet.

 Astronomy – Space Night (Evening Program)